SAP-samples/teched2022-AD160/exercises/CreateBTPDestination(Preconfigured in TechEd tenant)/Readme.md

 Destination to connect SAP Build Process Automation with SAP Build Apps. <br>
+Change the authentication to <b>OAuth2ClientCredentials</b>.
+Client ID, Client Secret and Token Service URL can retrieved from the SAP Build Process Automation Instance from your tenant.

 Add these Additional Properties for this destination to work in SAP Build Apps.<br>
 <b>AppgyverEnabled</b><br>